 The initial state is represented as a random MPS with auxiliaries as

 The auxiliary systems have the same degrees of freedom as the initial bond dimension $\chi$.
-We then apply an imaginary time evolution, Eq.~\eqref{eq:imagev} and obtain $\ket{\psi_\beta}$ for this construction and evaluate the physical quantities following Eqs.~\eqref{eq:zsamp} and \eqref{eq:osamp}.
-The bond dimension may increase through imaginary time evolution using the TEBD technique or applying the MPO.
-Previously, we have shown that the information of higher temperature states is properly discarded through the truncation process in the TPQ-MPS method \cite{gohlke2023}.
+We then apply an imaginary time evolution, Eq.~\eqref{eq:imagev}, and obtain $\ket{\psi_\beta}$ for this construction and evaluate the physical quantities following Eqs.~\eqref{eq:zsamp} and \eqref{eq:osamp}.
+The bond dimension may increase through imaginary time evolution using the TEBD technique or by applying the MPO.
+Previously, we showed that the information on higher-temperature states is properly discarded through the truncation process in the TPQ-MPS method \cite{gohlke2023}.